KML: Using Machine Learning to Improve Storage Systems: Introduction

-In this paper we demonstrate \kml's usefulness with two case studies: (i) adapting readahead values dynamically and (ii) setting NFS \stt{rsize} values automatically.
-In both cases we aim to adapt these values within seconds under changing and even mixed workloads.
-This paper makes several contributions: \begin{enumerate} \smallitemsep \item We show that lightweight ML can indeed become a first-class citizen inside storage systems and OSs; \item We offer flexibility through synchronous or asynchronous training and the ability to offload training to the user-level; \item We introduce the idea of generic ML APIs that can be expanded to support many additional and future ML techniques; \item We apply \kml to two important optimization problems (readahead and \stt{rsize} values); and \item We evaluate our solutions using multiple, complex, and even mixed workloads, as well as two different storage devices.
-We demonstrate throughput improvements as high as 2.3$\times$ for readhead and up to 15$\times$ for \stt{rsize}.
-We show that ML models trained on a few workloads can generalize and optimize throughput for never-seen-before workloads or devices.
-And finally, we show that \kml has negligible overheads or memory footprint, making it suitable for embedding into storage systems. \end{enumerate}
+This paper makes five contributions: \begin{enumerate} \smallitemsep \item We show that lightweight ML can indeed become a first-class citizen inside storage systems and OSs; \item We offer flexibility through synchronous or asynchronous training and the ability to offload training to the user-level; \item We introduce the idea of generic ML APIs that can be expanded to support additional and future ML techniques; \item We apply \kml to two important optimization problems (readahead and NFS \stt{rsize} values); and \item We evaluate our solutions using multiple, complex, and even mixed workloads, as well as two different storage devices.
+We demonstrate throughput improvements up to 2.3$\times$ for readhead and up to 15$\times$ for \stt{rsize}.
+We show that ML models trained on a few workloads can generalize and optimize throughput for never-before-seen workloads or devices.
+And finally, we show that \kml has small CPU overheads ($<0.2\%$) and dynamic memory footprint (4KB), well worth the overall I/O improvements. \end{enumerate}